smurferson1/MineControl/README.md

 **Analytics - GPU**

 Note: An overnight run where max power and hash rate was achieved within target temps as the ambient (room) temperature lowered.
-Note the changes in power step as memory junction temperature moved above or below the target range (up to the max power step).
+Note the changes in power step as memory junction temp moved outside of the target range.
 ![](https://user-images.githubusercontent.com/91922614/139613574-a9b29ae7-a233-49c6-84be-c7d12b404ef2.png)

 **Analytics - CPU**